IDEO-coLAB/pyfi/README.md

 ## Installation

-**IMPORTANT!** Pythonic will install its' own Python dependancies after `npm install pythonic`, so be sure that you're working within the python environment that you'll want to call your imported Python from when you install this package.
+**IMPORTANT!** Pythonic will install its' own Python dependancies (using pip) after `npm install pythonic`, so be sure that you're working within the python environment used by the Python you'll be importing.

 If you already have the Python environment, be sure you working inside it and just:
 ```